kketzal/getting_and_cleaning_data_project/README.md

            Writting the result file in the working directory...
            Done!

-### STEP 1: Loading necessary libraries...
+#### STEP 1: Loading necessary libraries...

 * In this step the script load the library "dplyr", useful for managing dataframes.

-###  STEP 2: Checking necessary files...
+####  STEP 2: Checking necessary files...
 * In this step the script check for necessary files.
 * Check if folder "UCI HAR Dataset" exists.
+TRAIN and TEST subfolder must be in this folder.
- * Check if "UCI HAR Dataset/activity_labels.txt" file exist.
+* Check if "activity_labels.txt" file exists.
-        * In this file we get the activity labels
+    + This file contains the labels for each activity.
+* Check if "features.txt" file exists.
+    + This file contains the labels for each feature (every measurement type).
+* Check if TEST files exist.
+    + "subject_test.txt": This file contains an identifier (integer ID) for each person who performed measurements.
+    + "X_test.txt": This file contains every testing measurement.
+    + "y_test.txt": This file contains the activity that each person was doing when testing measurements were taken.